 There are two reasons for this.
 First off, a blog can provide a website with more keyword-rich pages that will be indexed.
-Secondly, blog posts mean opportunities for incoming links.
+Secondly, blog posts mean opportunities for Local SEO Citations.
 Both of these factors mean—and can catapult a website in terms of Google rankings.

 But how can one effectively use a blog for this purpose?

 The key here is to maintain the blog regularly.
 As mentioned early, a blog works primarily because it gives Google more pages to index.
 If, for example, you post one blog entry every day, that’s automatically 30 more pages to your site—and 30 more pages to index.
 A stagnant website will lose in rankings against a website that has constant posts.